jorgebucaran/hyperapp/docs/architecture/dispatch.md

 - [`app()`](../api/app.md) returns the dispatch function to allow [dispatching externally](../api/app.md#instrumentation).

 - If you're feeling truly adventurous and/or know what you're doing you can choose to have your dispatch initializer return a completely custom dispatch from the ground up.
 For what purpose?
 You tell me!
+However, a completely custom dispatch won't have access to some important internal framework functions, so it's unlikely to be something useful without building off of the original dispatch.